rsaavedraf/fxp/README.md

 avoid calculation inaccuracies that would appear if only using the precision of the chosen number of frac bits.
 Goals of this implementation are mostly flexibility (hence the configurable frac bits,) yet ultimate precision.
-All tests, including those for exp() and pow10(), should run with zero inaccuracy warnings, regardless of frac bits in use.
+All tests, including those for exp() and pow10(), should ideally run with zero inaccuracy warnings, regardless of frac bits in use.

+Function sqrt() now implemented.

-Functions powxy() and sqrt() coming very soon.
+Functions powxy() coming very soon.

 Later:
 - Trigonometric functions